Master this whole parenting thing using the power of storytelling

 When you read to your child, minimize distractions to make sure they have your full attention, and you have theirs.
 Turn off the TV, radio, or iPhone so that your child can hear you.

-6. Develop communication skills
+6. Develops communication skills

 Communication skills are another important reason why storytelling is important for preschoolers.
 What they learn from stories and storytime, children will use to communicate with others and socialize.

 Encourage your little one to ask if they don’t understand a word and use the opportunity to pause and explain what it means.
 Storytelling is an interactive activity, this is where reading stories out loud to your child can win over giving them an iPad.

 7. Helps preschoolers become more confident

 According to studies, children who can read are more confident than those that can’t.
 Stories can also build self-esteem by showing other children being brave and doing difficult things.